CodeYourFuture/CYF-Workshops/reporting-bugs/readme.md

 #### Mentor

-What happened when you followed the instructions in the error message?
+What happened when you followed the suggestion in the error message?

 #### Trainee